cabal-club/cable/readme.md

 #### 7.2.1.1 Inappropriate Use
 1. An attacker could issue `post/topic` posts to edit channel topics to garbage text, offensive content, or malicious content (e.g. phishing).
 Since most chat programs have channel topics controlled by "moderators" or "admins", this could cause confusion if users do not realize that anyone can set these strings.
 2. The list of channels in the `Channel List Response` message could be falsified to include channels that do not exist (i.e. no users have posted to them) or to omit the names channels that do exist.
     1. A possible future mitigation to this might be inclusion of an explicit `post/channel` post type, to denote channel creation, which `Channel List Response` responders would need to cite the hashes of.
-However, an attacker could trivially produce 1000s or more legitimate channels anyways to this same end.
+However, even in this scenario an attacker could trivially produce 1000s or more legitimate channels to this same end.

 #### 7.2.1.2 Spoofing
 1. An attacker could issue a `post/info` to alter their display name to be the same as another user, causing confusion as to which user is authoring certain chat messages.